LionelBeato/kubernetes-guide-tts/README.md

 At this point, you should have all of the appropiate CLI tools installed.
 [Reference this guide to double check](https://www.ibm.com/cloud/architecture/tutorials/microservices-app-on-kubernetes?task=3).

+This guide is an altered version of [IBM's official guide](https://www.ibm.com/cloud/architecture/tutorials/microservices-app-on-kubernetes), tailored for Tech Talent South.

 Here are the steps you need to take in order to utilize your cloud cluster.

 ## 1. Install Docker ##